 IFCA-CSIC plans to continue active support of the overall pay-for-use group to support the move from prototype to production and answer with service offers to presented use cases such as done with the BILS request.
 For SME Engagement, information and opportunities with several ongoing relationships and partnerships with industry will continue to be fed through EGI activities.
 As previously mentioned, a recent new contact is Genetracer SL, installed at the technological park in Santander, who is interested in the execution of genomic pipelines (like Galaxy or TRUFA).
 They have got accounts and will explore the possibility of implementing a new pipeline for personal medicine analysis in the forthcoming months (they are looking for funding for this initiative).
 Again this is a Big Data topic, and new scalable specific analysis tools like STAR are also being considered.

 FAO will work in the “Analysis of legal barriers in sharing fishery & marine sciences datasets” will continue with the roll-out of the paper with other partners and possible preparation of session at EGI CF in November 2015 to present interim results.
-An important upcoming activity is the deliverable preparation- Report on data sharing policies and legal framework in fishery and marine sciences data sector with expected delivery at PM12.
+An important upcoming activity is the deliverable preparation, “Report on data sharing policies and legal framework in fishery and marine sciences data sector”, with expected delivery at PM12.

-Engineering plan possible preparation of session at EGI CF in November 2015 to present interim results and also deliverable preparation- Market Report on the fishery and marine sciences data sector expected delivery at PM12.
+Engineering plans possible preparation of session at EGI CF in November 2015 to present interim results, and also deliverable preparation, “Market Report on the fishery and marine sciences data sector”, with expected delivery at PM12.

-CNR is playing a support role towards the production of D2.7 “Market Report on the fishery and marine sciences data sector led by Engineering due Feb 2016
+CNR is playing a support role towards the production of deliverable D2.7, “Market Report on the fishery and marine sciences data sector”, led by Engineering and due Feb 2016

-SWING is planned to do some proof of concepts based on the input from the different participants.
-In addition various platforms will be examined to see if they are suitable for serve as the platform that can be used to provide the solution.
-The initial business model of the platform will also be defined, which explore the idea of establishing a consortium to support the long-term sustainability of the platform.
+SWING is planning to do some proof of concepts based on the input from the different participants.
+In addition various platforms will be examined to see if they are suitable to serve as the platform that can be used to provide the solution.
+The initial business model of the platform will also be defined, which will explore the idea of establishing a consortium to support the long-term sustainability of the platform.
 So far five organizations have expressed interest in using the platform, and work will be done to try and attract additional partners.
 Regarding SME engagement, efforts will be put on formalizing current and new industry contacts through the marketplace activities.

 GRNET is involved in several activities such as pay-for-use, SME engagement and leads the market analysis.
-In addition to participate on regular phone meetings, plans are to participate in dedicated session at EGI Conference in Bari, participate in Pay-Per-Use Pilot by offering resources through e-GRANT, evaluate methods to overcome legal/financial barriers, formalise relationships with business contacts and/or provide opportunities to be explored by the EGI community.
+In addition to participation on regular phone meetings, plans are to participate in a dedicated session at EGI Conference in Bari, to participate in Pay-Per-Use Pilot by offering resources through e-GRANT, to evaluate methods to overcome legal/financial barriers, formalise relationships with business contacts and/or provide opportunities to be explored by the EGI community.
 For the market analysis and user requirements in selected sectors, GRNET will attend relevant events, create the platform for the market analysis, start collecting input/feedback, present initial findings in EGI Community conference in Bari and build the foundation for a dedicated report due next year.

 E-Infrastructure Commons